SiriSYadav/hootBoard-weather-app/README.md

 In the project directory, you can run:
 To run the project:
 Clone the project
-Switch to develop or master branch and run the foloowing commands
+Switch to develop or master branch and run the following commands

 npm start
 Runs the app in the development mode.